Best Practices for Recording Your Remote Pitch Deck

 Mac Conwell, venture capitalist and founder of RareBreed VC, specifically asks founders to pitch him using Loom videos.
 “A Loom video allows you to give context to any deck — whether it’s one you use during a live pitch or one that’s read-only — at the pace you want it to flow at.”

-An asynchronously recorded pitch also enables your recipient to watch and digest it on their own time, since they can pause it, increase the playback speed up to 2x, and rewatch it as many times as they’d like to.
+An asynchronously recorded pitch also enables your recipient to watch and digest it on their own time, since they can pause it, increase the playback speed up to 2x, and rewatch it as many times as they’d like to glean key takeaways, which is impossible with a synchronous virtual or in-person pitch.

 Setting the scene for your pitch video